MPL 25x25x10 / N38 - neodymium magnet

 - They protect against demagnetization caused by external magnetic field extremely well,

-- Significant importance in the industry of new technologies – find application in computer drives, electric motors, medical equipment and very advanced devices.
+- Key role in modern technologies – find application in HDD drives, electric motors, medical devices or very highly developed apparatuses.

 Disadvantages of neodymium magnets: